[Osaka/Yokohama/Tokushima] Looking for infrastructure/server side engineers!

 It comes with copy and paste commands that will make you want to try it!

-So, this time, I would like to use Vagrant and virtualbox to prepare Ubuntu Server 15.10 and play with Docker on it.
+So, this time I'd like to use vagrant and virtualbox to prepare an ubuntu server 15.10 and play with docker on top of that (commands are the same for Windows as well)

 # Create an appropriate directory mkdir ubuntu1510 cd ubuntu1510 vagrant init boxcutter/ubuntu1510 vagrant up --provider virtualbox #--Change provider as appropriate.